suevalov/suevalov.com/content/blog/about-setapp/index.md

 ---
-title: "Setapp: Subscription Service For Your Mac Apps"
+title: 'Setapp: Subscription Service For Your Mac Apps'
-slug: "about-setapp"
+slug: 'about-setapp'
-date: "2018-02-01"
+date: '2018-02-01'
 draft: false
-cover: "./setapp.png"
+cover: './setapp.png'
 showCoverInPost: true
 tags:
   - apps
   - productivity
   - tools
 ---

 What is [Setapp]?
 First of all, it's a product I fell in love with from the very first day of using it and I'm really keen to share it with you.